The AEA Avionics Market Report compiles the true dollar size of the business and general aviation avionics market.

 The dollar amount reported (using net sales price, not manufacturer's suggested retail price) includes: all business and general aviation aircraft electronic sales – including all component and accessories in cockpit/cabin/software upgrades/portables/certified and noncertified aircraft electronics; all hardware (tip to tail); batteries; and chargeable product upgrades from the participating manufacturers.
 The amount does not include repairs and overhauls, extended warranty or subscription services.

 Worldwide Business and General Aviation Avionics Sales

-2016 Year-end Worldwide Business & General Aviation Avionics Sales
+First Nine Months of 2017 Worldwide Business & General Aviation Avionics Sales

 Participating companies began separating total sales into retrofit/forward-fit sales beginning in 2013.

 Forward-fit sales include avionics equipment installed by airframe manufacturers during original production.

 Retrofit sales include avionics equipment installed after original production.

 In addition, participating companies began separating total sales between the U.S./Canada and other international markets beginning in 2014.

 2016 Worldwide Business and General Aviation Avionics Sales

 *-Note that the 2016 year-end totals do not exactly equal the sum of the four quarterly amounts as reported earlier in the year.
 This variance is the result of seasonally adjusted year-end numbers by some of the participants.
 In addition, the number of companies that participate in the AEA Avionics Market Report may change on a quarterly and/or annual basis.
 This may occur due to mergers and acquisitions during the year along with new companies participating in the reporting process.
 Any comparative analysis of the data should take this variance into consideration.